avnet-iotconnect/iotc-stm32-n6-demos/quickstart-demos-all.md

 - **Person Detection** - Identifies and tracks people in a given scene.
 - **Pose Estimation with Advanced Tracking** - Expands upon basic pose estimation for improved movement tracking.

 Each project follows a similar setup process with slight variations for specific requirements.
-This guide will help you choose the right project and configure it with IOTCONNECT.
+This guide will help you choose the right project and configure it with /IOTCONNECT.

 ---